Corporate Disclosure in Compliance with SB 657 California Transparency in Supply Chains Act (Human Trafficking and Anti-Slavery)

 Upon completion of all audits, the identified issues and recommendations to rectify violations observed are discussed and documented with the audited facility.
 Factory management is expected to address all identified issues as noted.
 The corrections of the identified issues are validated during the follow-up audit.

-For more information regarding Walmart’s audit requirements please refer to the Standards for Suppliers Manual.
+For more information regarding Walmart’s audit requirements please read our Standards for Suppliers.

 Through signing Walmart’s Supplier Agreement, suppliers agree to comply with the obligations stated in the Standards for Suppliers, which have been amended to require suppliers to certify that materials incorporated into their products comply with laws on slavery and human trafficking.